zarasmagla/node-DeepResearch/README.md

 ```

-Note that this project doesn't try to mimic what OpenAI or Gemini do with their deep research product.
-The idea in this project is about using this loop cycle to repeat the search until finding the answer.
-This project doesn't implement the structural article generation part.
+Note that this project does *not* try to mimic what OpenAI or Gemini do with their deep research product. **We focus on finding the right answer with this loop cycle.** There is no plan to implement the structural article generation part.
 So if you want a service that can do deep searches and give you an answer, this is it.
 If you want a service that mimics long article writing like OpenAI/Gemini, **this isn't it.**

 ## Install